rwarbelow/kwk-level-1-week-1-lectures/002_intro_to_command_line.md

 + CLI ‐ Understand and explain what terminal is and why we use it
 + CLI ‐ Navigate through directories using relative and absolute paths
-+ CLI ‐ use the `cd` command to move up and down directories
++ CLI ‐ Use the `cd` command to move up and down directories
 + CLI ‐ Use the `ls` keyword to list items in a directory
 + CLI ‐ Remove a file and a directory by using `rm` and `rm ‐rf` keywords
-+ CLI ‐ move files and directories using the `mv` command
++ CLI ‐ Move files and directories using the `mv` command

 ## Motivation

-Back in the day ('80s') computers only had a terminal to control them.
+Back in the day ('80s) computers only had a terminal to control them.
 (Show a picture).
 No mouse, no icons, no desktop.
 Just a blinking green cursor.
 You had to control your entire computer like that.

-Later on, GUIs were created to make computers more accessible.
+Later on, Graphical User Interfaces (GUIs) were created to make computers more accessible.

-Developers continue to use the terminal instead of the GUI because it makes you faster, more in control, you understand what's happening under the hood.
+Developers continue to use the terminal instead of the GUI because it makes you faster, more in control, and you understand what's happening under the hood.
 If you're a developer, time is money (and your time is expensive).

 Understanding the terminal is like being Neo from the matrix- you can see the secret hidden files on your computer.
 This is industry practice.